Here's How Warren Finds $20.5 Trillion To Pay For 'Medicare For All'

 Political ramifications

-While Medicare for All is Sen. Sanders' plan, his bill does not include set methods to pay for the plan.
-Rather, Sanders has included "options" to pay for his healthcare plan.
+While Medicare for All is Sanders' plan, his bill does not include set methods to pay for the plan.
+Rather, Sanders has included "options" to pay for his health care plan.
 In a recent interview with CNBC, he said "we'll have that debate" over how exactly to finance the plan.

-As the candidate with "a plan for that," as one of her slogans goes, Warren has been asked repeatedly if her healthcare overhaul plan would raise taxes on the middle class.
+As the candidate with "a plan for that," as one of her slogans goes, Warren has been asked repeatedly whether her health care overhaul plan would raise taxes on the middle class.
 Warren repeatedly said in response that she would not raise costs for the middle class.

-This proposal gives Warren an answer for the next time she is asked how she would pay for Medicare for All, and it means she can say that she wouldn't impose new taxes on middle class Americans.
+This proposal gives Warren an answer for the next time she is asked how she would pay for Medicare for All, and it means she can say that she wouldn't impose new taxes on middle-class Americans.

 But it also gives her opponents potential new fodder for attacks.
-Biden has already come out swinging, accusing Warren of fuzzy math.
+Former Vice President Joe Biden has already come out swinging, accusing Warren of fuzzy math.
+In addition, his team argues that that nearly $9 trillion that employers would pay the government would ultimately hurt workers.

 "To accomplish this sleight of hand, her proposal dramatically understates its cost, overstates its savings, inflates the revenue, and pretends that an employer payroll tax increase is something else," said Biden deputy campaign manager Kate Bedingfield in a statement released Friday.